The DOMA Decision Allows Same-Sex Married Couples to Receive Benefits

 To learn more about Social Security benefits, see Nolo's article Social Security Benefits: Retirement, Disability, Dependents, and Survivors.

-Same-sex gay and lesbian couples cannot take advantage of federal tax benefits conferred upon married heterosexual couples.
+Same-sex married gay and lesbian couples can now take advantage of federal tax benefits.
+Here are just a few of the benefits they may now receive:

 Filing joint income tax returns with the IRS.
-Filing a joint return offers advantages over separate returns.
-Many same-sex couples lose thousands of dollars per year because they have to file separate tax returns with the IRS.
+Filing a joint return may offer advantages over separate returns.
+Many unmarried couples lose thousands of dollars per year because they have to file separate tax returns with the IRS.

 Creating a "family partnership."
 This federal tax law allows couples to divide business income among family members, again resulting in big tax savings.